calume/agileFlex/Data/README.md

 Suffolk Road has a higher capacity factor than YMCA and to reduce this difference the max capacities from the data will be used rather than the apparent capacity figures.

+### Forecasting training set

+To separate the training set from a test set, Alverston Close will be removed from the data when creating distributions due to having a mid range capacity factor.

+The forecasting method will then be tested on Alverston Close data to calculate the accuracy of the method.

+### Python Scripts

-The script 'PV_Load.py' creates 4 pickle files with the data processed:
+The script 'PV_Load.py' creates 2 pickle files with the data processed:

 - 'PV_BySiteName.pickle' - Which contains output (kW and Normalised by capacity) datestamped with a dataframe for each site
 - 'PV_Normalised.pickle' - Which has normalised output by season in rows of 48 half hours combined for all sites with timestamps removed.